sean-clayton/two-swords/README.md

 # Two Swords

-A dark fantasy expansion to use with the [Cairn] adventure game.
+A dark fantasy expansion to use with the second edition of the [Cairn] adventure game.

 ## Contributing